Master of Social Work M.S.W.

 Letters of Recommendation

 Please ask individuals to write letters of reference for you.
-Once an individual has agreed to write a letter of reference for you, provide that individual's email address to the College Net application.
-Suggested references include a professional social worker, a professor and an employer, all of whom are familiar with your work.
+Once an individual has agreed to write a letter of reference, provide that individual's email address to the College Net application.
+Suggested references include a professional social worker, a professor, and an employer, all of whom are familiar with your work.

 Personal Statement